Wollivan/SquadronLeader/README.md

 - Kirk
 - Lila

-A major thank you for their immediate help on release with getting the rules more readable, adding the Hex Grid rules and the d6 rules:
+a major thank you for their immediate help on release with getting the rules more readable, adding the Hex Grid rules and the d6 rules:

 - Pelle

 and also for making sure the game met Open Source requirements:

+- avamk
 - penyuan
 - TechnologyClassroom